 At Ocean and Brighton avenues, providing a protected green arrow left turn phase would allow leftturning vehicles a dedicated portion of the signal phase and would reduce delay for the K/T associated with waiting behind those left-turning vehicles.
 This improvement would improve reliability for the K/T and could reduce delay by up to 20 seconds.
-There is no guarantee that the improvement would reduce delay by the full amounts observed, as the K/T line would need to wait for a turning vehicle to clear even though the movement would be more reliable with a protected/permissive phase.
+There is no guarantee that the improvement would reduce delay by the full amounts observed, as the K/T line would need to wait for a turning vehicle to clear even though the movement would be more reliable with a protected/permissive phase, although it is a reasonable approximation of travel time savings.